17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Form builder for intake questionnaires, feedback surveys, and testimonial requests

-• Unlimited free trial (up to 3 clients, no time limit)
+• Unlimited free trial (capped at 3 clients, no time limit)

 Tradeoff: The learning curve is steeper than any other tool on this list.
 Dubsado's power comes from its flexibility, but that means you build everything yourself.
-Budget 4-6 hours for initial setup of workflows, templates, and automations.
-Many coaches hire a Dubsado setup specialist ($300-800) to configure it correctly.
+Budget several hours for initial setup of workflows, templates, and automations.
+Many coaches hire a Dubsado setup specialist ($300 to $800 range on marketplaces) to configure it correctly.

 7. Practice: Best for Solo Coaches Who Want Simplicity

-Practice (formerly known as Practice.do) is designed specifically for coaches, therapists, and consultants who want one simple tool for the entire client lifecycle.
-It covers scheduling, contracts, invoicing, session notes, and a client portal -- with an interface that requires minimal setup.
+Practice is designed specifically for coaches, therapists, and consultants who want one simple tool for the entire client lifecycle.
+It covers scheduling, contracts, invoicing, session notes, and a client portal, with an interface that requires minimal setup.

 Key features: